• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These walnut date bars are the ultimate no-bake dessert recipe.
+These healthy walnut date bars are the ultimate no bake dessert recipe!
 They consist of three simple layers: a vegan shortbread crust, walnut, date and coconut filling and a fudgy chocolate topping.
 This walnut bars recipe is paleo, vegan and gluten free.

-I'm in full-on "no-bake" mode over here.
+I'm deep in "no bake" mode over here.
 Meaning, lots of fun, raw dessert recipes will be popping up on the blog in the near future.
 I'm starting off with these vegan walnut date bars.
+Which, may be my favorite walnut dessert of all time!

-I've been making these walnut crumble bars for years and they always turn out perfectly!
+These walnut crumble bars have been a family dessert staple for years and they always turn out perfectly!
 Plus, they're kid approved - great for putting in lunches or enjoying as a healthy dessert.

 Ingredients